Pong420/strapi-ts/docs/docs/project-structure.md

   [helper scripts](.//helper-scripts)

-- #### esbuild
-  A list of custom [esbuild](https://esbuild.github.io/) plugin

 ### Notes

-- To execute the strapi instance (javascript) easily, we define `/strapi` and `/app` as yarn workspace.
-But `/docs` is not a yarn workspace.
+- To run the strapi command easier, we define `/strapi` and `/app` as yarn workspace.
+But not `/docs`.
 It is because
-  1. docusaurus do not work with yarn workspace.
-The solutions mentioned in this [issue](https://github.com/facebook/docusaurus/issues/3515) does not work for me
+  - Docusaurus do not work with yarn workspace.
+The solutions mentioned in this [issue](https://github.com/facebook/docusaurus/issues/3515) does not work
-  2. The version of React that use in strapi is fixed to 16.
+  - The version of React that use by Strapi is fixed to 16.
 We need to downgrade the React version to solve the limitation of [multiple instances of React](https://github.com/facebook/react/issues/13991)